Skip to content

 • Family or trust-group id (opaque).

-• Bootstrap hostname (stable DNS, e.g. bootstrap.example.org) resolving to current A/AAAA records so printed QRs do not go stale when IPs move.
+• Signaling / seeding URL (stable public HTTPS/WSS, e.g. wss://signal.example.org) — DNS-backed so QRs do not go stale when IPs move.

-The app uses the token + bootstrap/rendezvous to register and learn trusted peers’ PeerId / addresses out-of-band or via signed announcements—exact wire format is implementation detail; UX stays scan → joined.
+The app uses the token + public signaling endpoint to register, exchange SDP/ICE with trusted peers, and open data channels—exact wire format is implementation detail; UX stays scan → joined.

-Crate suggestion: add crates/p2pos-net/ (libp2p, discovery, relay, replication stream protocol over libp2p) implementing PeerTransport used by p2pos-replication.
+Crate suggestion: add crates/p2pos-net/ (signaling client to the public seeding server, peer connection lifecycle, ICE server config, replication stream protocol over data channels) implementing PeerTransport for Rust nodes.
 Keep HTTP transport as optional for dev/tests.

 12.5 Sovereignty wording (stays coherent)

-• No user VPN / port forwarding is a product requirement.
+• No user VPN / port forwarding is a product requirement for the mesh.

-• Correctness of “our keys, our ciphertext” does not require trusting relay content—only availability of a path (relay sees ciphertext in motion if it must relay application bytes; design replication framing so application payload stays encrypted end-to-end as already specified).
+• Correctness of “our keys, our ciphertext” does not require trusting signaling/TURN content—only availability of setup and relay paths (relay sees ciphertext in motion; application payload stays encrypted as in §9–§10).

 13. Backend API (minimal)